 Infection = Anxiety?

-Once you get an infection, it's become a medical problem and you need to discuss what to do with your doctor.
+Once you get an infection, it has become a medical problem, and you need to discuss what to do with your doctor.
 But an increased risk of infection is a very real anxiety symptom.
 Start learning to stop your anxiety today.

 How to Differentiate Health From Anxiety